pdkit/pdkit/README.rst

 ****************

 Pdkit can be used to extract all the features (e.g. tremor) for different measurements placed in a single folder.
-The result is a dataframe where the measurements are rows and the columns are the features extracted.
+The result is a `data frame` where the measurements are rows and the columns are the features extracted.

 >>> import pdkit
 >>> testResultSet = pdkit.TestResultSet(folderpath)
 >>> dataframe = testResultSet.process(['tremor'])

-where folderpath is the relative folder with the different measurements.
-For CLOUDUPDRS there are measurements in the following folder `./tests/data/S5`.
+where `folderpath` is the relative folder with the different measurements.
+For CloudUPDRS there are measurements in the following folder `./tests/data/S5`.

-We can also write the dataframe to a output file like:
+We can also write the `data frame` to a output file like:

 >>> testResultSet.write_output(dataframe, name)